Skip to main content

 3. Add crossover signals:

-Before you start trading with any indicator, test it thoroughly.
+Before trading with any indicator, test it thoroughly.
 Use TradingView's replay feature to see how your EMA crossover would have performed in different market conditions.
+Why: historical testing catches flaws in your settings.
+What can go wrong: over-optimizing to past data — if you tweak settings until they look perfect on a 2023 backtest, they'll probably fail in 2024.

 Add EMA Cross Indicator using Pineify

-Here's where theory meets reality.
-I don't just blindly follow every crossover signal - that's a recipe for disaster.
-Instead, I use a systematic approach that's saved me from countless bad trades.
+I don't blindly follow every crossover signal — that's a recipe for disaster.
+Here's the systematic approach I use:

 My Pre-Trade Checklist